SYOP200/Flipper-Zero-Downloads/README.md

 2. Once open, go to your SD card download the files you want on your Flipper Zero in the correct category.

 Then test out your new apps, firmware, and more!
+>[!IMPORTANT]
+>If the file you downloaded did not work, please report it as a bug so we can fix the file or remove it.